 The universe of closed-end funds offers a range of choices for investors looking for high-yield investments.
 These funds use a variety of strategies to enhance the income to investors, and these strategies produce different types of income under the tax rules.
 It is possible for a portion of the dividends paid by a closed-end fund to be classified as return of capital.
+As one type of distribution from a closed-end fund, return of capital isn't considered income and, therefore, is not subject to income tax.

 Income, Dividends and Return of Capital Tax Treatment